lesliejrodrig/InstructLab/watsonx-governance.md

 ## Business Impact and Value Proposition

-The AI Governance Platform offers value to various stakeholders:
+Watsonx.governance offers value to various stakeholders:

 - **C-Suite Executives**: Provides enterprise-wide views, repeatable processes, and clear ownership for AI initiatives.
 - **Risk and Compliance Officers**: Reduces the risk of regulatory fines and provides documented sources of model risk.